transformerlab/transformerlab-docs/blog/2025-02-07-tuning-hyperparameters-for-a-recipe/codeTuning.md

 tags: [fine-tuning, training]
 ---

-# Fine-tuning a Code Completion Model with LoRA and TransformerLab: An Iterative Approach
+# Fine-tuning a Code Completion Model with LoRA and Transformer Lab: An Iterative Approach

 This post details our journey to fine-tune smolLM 135M, a compact language model, for Python code completion.

 We chose smolLM 135M for its size, which allows for rapid iteration.
 Instead of full fine-tuning, we employed LoRA (Low-Rank Adaptation), a technique that introduces trainable "adapter" matrices into the transformer layers.
 This provides a good balance between parameter efficiency and achieving solid results on the downstream task (code completion).

-TransformerLab handled the training, evaluation, and inference, abstracting away much of the underlying complexity.
+Transformer Lab handled the training, evaluation, and inference, abstracting away much of the underlying complexity.
 We used the `flytech/python codes-25k` dataset, consisting of 25,000 Python code snippets, without any specific pre-processing.
 Our training setup involved a constant learning rate, a batch size of 4, and an NVIDIA RTX 4060 GPU.

 ## The Iterative Fine-tuning Process: Nine Runs to Success